AntonioVPerez/personal_AntonioVPerez/README.md

 ### Hello there 👋 Im Antonio
-### - 🔭 I’m currently working on my aerospace engineering degreee
+### - 🔭 I’m currently working on my aerospace engineering degree
 ### - 🌱 I’m currently learning python code in Aere 361
 ### - 👯 I’m looking to collaborate on coding and aerospace projects
 ### - 🤔 I’m looking for help with GitHub